 China’s leading government officials are in the process of rolling out a new foreign investment law.
 The new law provides guidance on foreign investment in the country and will become effective on January 1, 2020.
-The law seeks to address common complaints lodged by foreign governments and businesses, but some critics believe that the law will not properly address their concerns.
+The law seeks to address common complaints lodged by foreign governments and companies doing businesses in China, but some critics believe that the law will not properly address their concerns.

 Purpose of the Foreign Investment New Law